Want to know how to make a reading habit?

 But the truth is:

-Book summaries help you decide whether you will find the book interesting or not.
+Book summaries help you decide whether you will find the book enjoyable or not.

 It depends on how you use them.

-If you are using book summaries as a substitute for reading books, then yes, it will not help you build a reading habit.
+If you use book summaries as a substitute for reading books, it will not help you build a reading habit.

 But if you are using them to make the right decisions, then there is no way you won’t read the book.

 Because for you to read a book, it must be interesting enough.

 Book summaries also save your time and let you know in advance about the key ideas discussed in the book.

 So you already know what’s coming when you pick the book.